Optical geometries: Optical geometry

 Let $(\mc{M}, g,K)$ be an optical geometry with non-twisting congruence of null geodesics $\mc{K}$, i.e., the twist of $\mc{K}$ is identically zero.
 From the definition \eqref{eq-twist}, this can be equivalently expressed by the condition

-A direct application of the Frobenius theorem gives immediately: \begin{proposition} Let $(\mc{M}, g,K)$ be an optical geometry with congruence of null geodesics $\mc{K}$ and local leaf space $(\ul{\mc{M}},\ul{H})$.
-The following statements are equivalent. \begin{enumerate} \item $\mc{K}$ is twistfree. \item $\mc{M}$ is locally foliated by a one-parameter family of $(n+1)$-dimensional submanifolds tangent to $K^\perp$, each containing an $n$-parameter family of null geodesics of $\mc{K}$. \item $\ul{H}$ is integrable, i.e., $\ul{\mc{M}}$ is locally foliated by $n$-dimensional submanifolds tangent to $\ul{H}$. \end{enumerate} \end{proposition}
+A direct application of the Frobenius theorem gives immediately: \begin{prop} Let $(\mc{M}, g,K)$ be an optical geometry with congruence of null geodesics $\mc{K}$ and local leaf space $(\ul{\mc{M}},\ul{H})$.
+The following statements are equivalent. \begin{enumerate} \item $\mc{K}$ is non-twisting. \item $\mc{M}$ is locally foliated by a one-parameter family of $(n+1)$-dimensional submanifolds tangent to $K^\perp$, each containing an $n$-parameter family of null geodesics of $\mc{K}$. \item $\ul{H}$ is integrable, i.e., $\ul{\mc{M}}$ is locally foliated by $n$-dimensional submanifolds tangent to $\ul{H}$. \end{enumerate} \end{prop}

 \begin{rem} We note that for a non-twisting congruence of null geodesics $\mc{K}$, one can always find a local generator $k$ of $\mc{K}$ such that the $1$-form $\kappa = g(k,\cdot)$ is exact, i.e., $\kappa = \d u$ for some locally function on $\mc{M}$.
 The global existence of such a $1$-form is obstructed by the first De Rham cohomology group. \end{rem}